Raspberry Pi safe shutdown button

 Pin 5 and 6 connected to the pushbutton, using Dupont wires.

-This is how it's all set up inside the pinball machine.
-Power comes from the metal box that holds the on/off switch.
 The Raspberry Pi uses a pc speaker to output the sounds, and is connected with an usb cable to the P-Roc board in the backbox.

 Now it's tested and everything works, the wiring can be cleaned up and fixed more permanently.